Table Of Contents

 If a new aboriginal right is established through the courts, and if K’ómoks can establish it had that right historically, then it can be added to the Treaty.

-Consultation, based on the common law duty to consult, is required for any activities that affect people’s ability to exercise their rights or affects K’ómoks Lands.
+Consultation, based on the common law duty to consult, is required for any activities that affect people’s ability to exercise their rights or affect K’ómoks Lands.

 K’ómoks will no longer be governed under the Indian Act.
 K’ómoks will be responsible for making its own governance decisions and laws, based on the K’ómoks Constitution and the Treaty.